 In a world of downsizing, automation and business process outsourcing, a job for life is no longer a realistic prospect for any employee.
 Large businesses, governments and the NGO sector around the world are losing jobs, causing grinding poverty, extremism and social unrest.
 Entrepreneurs are alone in standing up to this tsunami of employment destruction: In Uganda, one of the world’s poorest economies, 65% of all jobs were created by start-ups.

 In Norway, which has a $1 trillion sovereign wealth fund to share between its 5 million citizens, 57% of all new jobs were created by Startups.
 South Africa stands in between these two extremes with 62% of jobs created by its start-ups.
-When one include small and medium sized businesses, over 100% of net jobs created in the USA, 85% of net jobs created in the UK and an estimated 90% of net new jobs in South Africa were created by SMEs.
+When one includes small and medium-sized businesses, over 100% of net jobs created in the USA, 85% of net jobs created in the UK and an estimated 90% of net new jobs in South Africa were created by SMEs.

-And it is not as if there is a shortage of entrepreneurs in this country – 6.9% or 2.5 million of South African adults run their own business according to the Global Entrepreneurship Monitor .
-But few of these create jobs, the vast majority of necessity entrepreneurs who subsist in the informal sector.
+And it is not as if there is a shortage of entrepreneurs in this country – 6.9% or 2.5 million South African adults run their own business according to the Global Entrepreneurship Monitor but few of these create jobs, the vast majority of necessity entrepreneurs who subsist in the informal sector.
 The kind of entrepreneurs who create the jobs quoted above are High Expectation Entrepreneurs, which the Global Entrepreneurship Monitor defines as a person who intends to employ more than 20 people in five years time.
-In fact these comprise fewer than 2% of the South African entrepreneur population and yet they created 27% of all net jobs in the South African economy last year.
-Studies in Tanzania 9a low income economy) and the United Kingdom (a high income economy) suggested similar proportions.
+In fact these comprise fewer than 2% of the South African entrepreneur population and yet they created 27% of all net jobs in the South African economy in 2016.
+Studies in Tanzania (a low-income economy) and the United Kingdom (a high-income economy) suggested similar proportions.

 Supporting angel funding into start-ups